 The Civil Liberties Protection Officer

 Alexander W. Joel is the Civil Liberties Protection Officer for the Office of the Director of National Intelligence.
-In that capacity, he leads the ODNI's Civil Liberties and Privacy Office, and reports directly to the Director of National Intelligence.
+In that capacity, he leads the ODNI's Office of Civil Liberties, Privacy and Transparency, and reports directly to the Director of National Intelligence.

 The Job of Protecting Security and Privacy